atw527/Kochava/README.md

 # Server Config

-The three components are separated out in case they need to be on separate boxes, but they can all be on as little as one.
+The three components are separated out in case they need to be on separate boxes, but they can all be installed together.

-## Ingest Server
+## Ingest

 ```bash
 [root]$ apt-get install apache2 php libapache2-mod-php php-redis